Nuclearfossil/openxr-dx11/docs/OpenXR Tutorials/02 - Project Overview - OpenXR.md

 With that out of the way, what is OpenXR?
 - First off, it's an open, royalty-free API standard from the Khronos group that provides codebases with native access to a range of devices across various HMD providers.
 - The API provides a hardware abstraction for core pose predictions, frame timing and spatial input functionality.
 - It also exposes a set of cross vendor and vendor specific extensions that enable additional features beyond what is exposed by the OpenXR 1.0 core specification.
-For example:
+For example: ^e6f366
 	- eye tracking
 	- spatial mapping
 	- articulated hand tracking

 You can consider extensions the most powerful aspect of the OpenXR specification.
-Based upon your needs, and the platform you are targeting, you can enable extensions in OpenXR to give you additional functionality.
+Based upon your needs, and the platform you are targeting, you can enable extensions in OpenXR to give you additional functionality. ^extensions

 As it stands, there are three kinds of OpenXR extensions:
 1. Vendor extensions.
 These enable, based on the HMD vendor, access to specific features.
 For example, Foveated Gaze rendering on Oculus devices.